 When root cells absorb super-oxygenated water, their metabolic rates increase and they can continually absorb nutrients and water from the soil, leading to significantly better root and plant development.
 Root cells grow faster and expend less energy in the absorption of nutrients, while also benefiting from the favorable environment created by higher oxygen levels in the root zone.
 High-oxygen environments not only encourage the growth of beneficial microbes but also inhibit the growth of pathogens.

-Nanobubbles also provide oxidation.
-At a typical concentration of hundreds of millions of nanobubbles per mL and with neutral buoyancy, nanobubbles hover uniformly within a liquid, constantly providing natural oxidation.
-When nanobubbles encounter contaminants in the water, they collapse and produce hydroxyl radicals.
-These highly oxidative species are like hydrogen peroxide or chlorine in the way they destroy and remove contaminants.
-But they do this without chemicals, allowing growers to control pathogens and reduce their use of expensive and potentially risky chemicals.
+Nanobubbles also enhance oxidation.
+At a typical concentration of hundreds of millions of nanobubbles per mL and with neutral buoyancy, nanobubbles hover uniformly within a liquid, constantly delivering oxygen where it’s needed to promote natural oxidation.
+This allows growers to reduce pathogens and reduce their use of expensive and potentially risky chemicals.

-The natural oxidation capacity of nanobubbles also degrades biofilm and prevents its build-up.
+With a hard, stable surface, nanobubbles naturally scour biofilm and scale from irrigation systems to keep surface clean and reduce pathogenic growth.
 Biofilm is pervasive on most surfaces in frequent contact with water and acts as a potential refuge for a wide range of plant root pathogens.
 For example, scientists at the University of California and China Agricultural University recently found that nanobubbles are “detrimental to the mutualistic interactions among microbial species, destabilizing the [molecular ecological] network complexity and size…decreasing extracellular polymers and biofilm biomass.”

 For farmers undertaking a transition to a sustainable farming model, help is available in the form of federal and state grants.
 There is no comprehensive list of these programs, but Google is a good resource.
 Here are some major grant and fund programs: